Parliament Act 2025

 Previous

-"Security officers can stop you entering or remove you from Parliament grounds for safety reasons."
+"Security officers can stop you entering or remove you from Parliament if you might cause trouble."

 Next